• mina86.com

 Posted by Michał ‘mina86’ Nazarewicz on 30th of May 2021

-Update: The article was updated in October 2021 to include direct comparison shift usage between Dvorak and Programmer Dvorak layouts.
+Updated in October 2021 to include direct comparison shift usage between Dvorak and Programmer Dvorak layouts.

 A few years age I’ve made a decision that had the potential to change the course of history.
 Had I went a different path, the pl(dvp) layout might have never seen the light of day.
 But did I make a wise choice?
 Or had I chosen poorly?